jdiaz/invst/README.md

 Invst
 ======

 A script to analize investments

+##DISLAIMER:

 USE AT YOUR OWN RISK